jbok4/jbok4.github.io/_posts/2016-09-15-form_for_and_form_tag_for_dummies.markdown

 ---

-*info taken from ruby on rails guide [form helpers](http://guides.rubyonrails.org/formhelpers.html) and learn.co's form_tag form_for lessons*
+*Info taken from ruby on rails guide [form helpers](http://guides.rubyonrails.org/formhelpers.html) and learn.co's form_tag form_for lessons*

 I don't know about you, but **form_tag** and **form_for** gave me a lot of trouble, and so the best way to learn something?
 Explain it!
 So here goes: